 Benjamin Franklin High School (BFHS), a school in Brooklyn-Curtis Bay with a community center (Ben Center); Deborah Woolley is the project coordinator at this school.
 In addition, Ms. diStefano plans to work with Filbert Street Community Garden located in the Brooklyn-Curtis Bay neighborhood.

-Both of the Baltimore high schools are being partnered with high schools in the Rotterdam region.
+The Baltimore high schools are being partnered with high schools in the Rotterdam region: